Hanss4869/Hanss4869/README.md

 👋 Hi there 😊

 I’m Hana ╰(*°▽°*)╯.
 I’m introduced to coding since February 2022💻 and resume on June.
-I’m currently learning html, css (bootstrap), javascript (vue.js, node js, asynchronous js, jquery), python, ui/ux (specifically figma), kotlin📱, back-end and SQL.👩‍💻  I'm trying to learn a lot of thing in order to grasp my preferrences (searching for my passion).
+I’m currently learning html, css (bootstrap), javascript (vue.js, node js, asynchronous js, jquery), python, ui/ux (specifically figma), kotlin📱, back-end, SQL and linux.👩‍💻  I'm trying to learn a lot of thing in order to grasp my preferrences to focus on.
 And it means i need to try lots of things in a little bit details to have a clearer picture.
 Wish me luck!🥷

 A Snippet on my Bio:
 - I'm graduated in science stream in 2018, worked in clinical-retail industry👓 for 4 years (i sell my knowledge, service and product) and placed 2nd for 3-minutes-presentation/3MT on my thesis degree(basically, 3MT measure the student's ability to deliver the idea of their study to majority of people in lament term while the examiner/judges is a professional presenter).